Maartz/CryptoTracker/README.md

 ## Libraries and Dependencies

-My application relies on several key libraries, each chosen for specific reasons:
+The application relies on several key libraries, each chosen for specific reasons:

  - WebSockex (~> 0.4.3): After initially trying websocket_client, I switched to WebSockex for its better stability and more Elixir-native approach to WebSocket connections.
 It provides better error handling and a more intuitive API for the Binance integration.